servicegraph-foss/servicegraph-py/README.md

 ### Memory Management Philosophy

-dipy provides **intelligent memory management** designed for both stateless and long-running environments.
+servicegraph provides **intelligent memory management** designed for both stateless and long-running environments.
 This design reflects its versatility across different runtime platforms.

 **What this means for you**:
 - **Singleton services**: Persist for the application lifetime with automatic cleanup on shutdown—suitable for both stateless environments and long-running applications